brown9804/MicrosoftCloudEssentialsHub/0_Azure/3_AzureAI/6_DocumentIntelligences/demos/0_QnADocBased.md

     I -->|Track performance and health| C
 ```

-### Solution Architecture
+## Solution Architecture

 1. Document Storage
     - **Azure Blob Storage**: Store your documents in Azure Blob Storage.
 This service is scalable and cost-effective for storing large amounts of unstructured data.
 Ensure that all data stored in Azure Blob Storage is encrypted at rest and in transit.
 3. Document Processing:
-    - **Azure Form Recognizer** (Optional): Use Azure Form Recognizer to extract structured data from your documents.
+    - **Azure Document Intelligence** (Optional): Use Azure Document Intelligence to extract structured data from your documents.
 This service can handle various document types, including invoices, receipts, and more, converting them into usable data.
     - **Azure AI Search**: Index the processed documents using Azure AI Search (formerly known as Azure Cognitive Search) to make them searchable.
 4. Natural Language Processing:
     - **Azure OpenAI Service**: Use the Azure OpenAI Service to leverage models like GPT-4 for understanding and generating human-like text.
 This can be used to interpret user queries and generate responses based on the indexed documents.